--Multicultural competency is assessed annually utilizing The Survey of Graduate Students'

-Experience with Diversity Scale throughout the Students Practica Series starting with PSY 716
+- Multicultural competency is assessed annually utilizing throughout the Students Practica Series starting with PSY 7160

-PSYC 7365 Practicum
+PSYC 7365 PRACTICUM

 - A. Case conceptualization is stressed and at least one case is written and formally presented in class.
-See Appendix E, p.
-28, for Case Presentation Outline. - B. Practicum site supervisor will evaluate student at Mid-Term and Final using the TSU Practicum Evaluation form.
+See Appendix E, for Case Presentation Outline. - B. Practicum site supervisor will evaluate student at Mid-Term and Final using the TSUPracticum Evaluation form.
 Student must receive a grade of B or above. - C. Each student will discuss at least one client each week.
 All students participate in discussion and provide appropriate feedback.
 Case conceptualization and use of appropriate interventions will be evaluated.

-PSYC 7366 Practicum
+PSYC 7366 PRACTICUM

 - A. Case conceptualization is stressed.
 Two cases are written and formally presented in class.
-See Appendix E, p.
-28 for Case Presentation Outline. - B. Practicum site supervisor will evaluate student at Mid-Term and Final using the TSU Practicum Evaluation form.
+See Appendix E, for Case Presentation Outline. - B. Practicum site supervisor will evaluate student at Mid-Term and Final using the TSU Practicum Evaluation form.
 Student must receive a grade of B or above. - C. Each student will discuss at least one client each week.
 All students participate in discussion and provide appropriate feedback.
 Case conceptualization and use of appropriate interventions will be evaluated.